kamlesh-ops/CIFAR-10/README.md

    __Weight Decay:__ This involves regularizing the weights, preventing them from becoming too large by adding an additional term to loss function.

+   __Gradient Clipping:__ This involves restricting the gradient values to a small range to avoid undesirable changes in parameters.